-- Scholarships The deadlines for LCN scholarships are June 1 for the fall semester, November 1 for the spring semester and March 1 for the summer semester. - Federal Direct Loan Processing The last date to request a Federal Direct loan for a semester is no later than the mid-term date of each semester.

-• Verification Deadlines - The Student Aid file must be completed, verified as accurate (and corrected if applicable) no later than the last date of the semester for which student aid is to be applied.
+- Scholarships The deadlines for LCN scholarships are June 1 for the fall semester, November 1 for the spring semester and March 1 for the summer semester.
+[Note: One scholarship application is required to be on file for the duration of enrollment; however, completion of FAFSA is required for each award year.] - Federal Direct Loan Processing The last date to request a Federal Direct loan for a semester is no later than the mid-term date of each semester. - Verification Deadlines The Student Aid file must be completed, verified as accurate (and corrected if applicable) no later than the last date of the semester for which student aid is to be applied.